Multigenerational Community Center Study

 Concept 2: North Auburn Campus

 The second concept involves leasing the existing underutilized Parkside Nazarene Church as a community center at Regional Park in North Auburn and operated through a joint partnership of community organizations.
 This approach takes advantage of an existing large community-oriented building with complimentary adjacent facilities, including, potentially, Auburn Recreation District’s gym facility and expansive Regional Park.
 Additionally, the facility is next door to and can potentially take advantage of existing classroom space at the Placer Union High School District’s Chana High School campus.
-This concept is intended to include the program elements mentioned in the description above as well as a potential 850+ person performing arts theatre space.
+This concept is intended to include the program elements mentioned in the description as well as a potential 850-plus person performing arts theatre space.

 The consultant team has completed the study, evaluating both concepts and locations.
 A presentation was given to the Board of Supervisors in June of 2018 where study findings and costs were discussed.